yosefGth1/HomeAssignment/README.md

 For this task we picked these specific technologies : s3 Minio , Mongodb, Node js , React js , TypeScript , Docker .

- - create the infrastructure for the assignment  using Docker compose on the .yaml file we provided .
+ - Deploy the infrastructure for the assignment  using Docker compose on the .yaml file we provided .
  - Create a user interface using React  for uploading files , The UI needs to be designed to look like the example we provided as much as you can.
  - Create a Node js Server to receive the file you uploaded , Perform a validation on the files (only allow certain file extensions etc…) .
  - Extract metadata from the file (such as :  name , type , size , creation date, md5 hash of the file  ) .